What is dbSheetClient?

 –Easy construction of structures for permission management and log management.

-- Automatic categorization and aggregation of Excel books (Benefit of DB construction)
+- Automatic categorization and aggregation of Excel Workbooks (Benefit of database construction)

-–Reduction of massive amount of work hours needed to aggregate the Excel books.
+–Reduction of massive amount of work hours needed to aggregate the Excel Workbooks.

-- Sharing of information in real-time (Benefit of DB construction)
+- Sharing of information in real-time (Benefit of database construction)

-–The second the data is updated in the DB, you can easily share information in real-time.
+–The second the data is updated into the database, you can easily share information in real-time.

 For Access version, you can create the program in Access and call for the dbSheetClient function by API.